Sid-exe/S24_BIRD/doc/BIRD_ReadMe.md

 ### Pre-Downloading Data

 It is recommended to pre-download these files in advance and store them in folders within the data directory so that the load files can access them and extract the relevant data.
 The naming structure of these data folders can be determined by examining the file paths and filenames given in the codes where the data is accessed.
+A Detailed Excel Sheet showing the Datasets, Load Files and Sources along with their Links will be provided in this folder.
+However these links may get updated over time.

 ### Running Scripts